|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3) A speed of photon (electromagnetic energy) propagation C in a vacuum that is constant and is the same for all inertial observers;

-4) A clock is in essence a closed path for electromagnetic wave propagation.
-Each circuit of the closed path produces one clock tick.
-Elapsed time is indicated by a difference in the accumulated number of clock ticks.
+4) A precise clock is in essence a device that counts electromagnetic wave oscillations.
+An integral number of oscillations produces one clock tick.
+Elapsed time at the clock location is indicated by a difference in the accumulated number of clock ticks.

-5) The clock's closed path length and hence the clock tick rate and hence the observer's perception of time is a function of the clock velocity in the observer's frame of reference.
+5) The clock tick rate and hence the observer's perception of time is a function of the clock velocity and acceleration.
+Gravity is one cause of acceleration.
+Thus the perception of time is not the same for all observers.

 6) Existence of a spacial distribution of field energy composed of orthogonal electric, magnetic and gravitational vector field components;